Shashanka: Suppression of Buddhism

-A 12th century text states that Shashanka destroyed the Buddhist stupas of Bengal and was an oppressor of Buddhism.
-Shashanka is reputed to have cut the Bodhi tree where the Buddha found enlightenment, in the Mahabodhi Temple of Bodh Gaya.
+A 12th-century text states that Shashanka destroyed the Buddhist stupas of Bengal and was an oppressor of Buddhism.
+Shashanka is reputed to have cut the Bodhi tree beneath which the Buddha is believed to have achieved enlightenment, in the Mahabodhi Temple of Bodh Gaya.

 R. C. Majumdar states that this account is doubtful because it was written 500 years after the alleged persecution, and that it is "unsafe to accept the statements recorded in this book as historical".
-Radhagovinda Basak states that there is no reason to believe that this 12th century Buddhist author had cherished any ill feeling about 7th century Shashanka, and he may have had reasons to describe the events as they occurred.
+Radhagovinda Basak states that there is no reason to believe that this 12th-century Buddhist author had cherished any ill feeling about 7th-century Shashanka, and he may have had reasons to describe the events as they occurred.

 Following his death, Shashanka was succeeded by his son, Manava, who ruled the kingdom for eight months.
 However, Gauda was soon divided amongst Harsha and Bhaskaravarman of Kamarupa, the latter even managing to conquer Karnasuvarna.

 Legacy

 Commenting on the symbolism of Gauda, Akshay Kumar Maitreya remarked, “The whole of Gauḍa was once known as Gauḍa Desh.
 The Bengali language only a few days ago was known as Gauḍiya Bhasha… Even now in many parts of India Bengalis are known as Gauḍiya.
 So, if one attempts to write our history, one must begin with Gaur.”

-King Shashanka's unification, and subsequent defence, of local, disparate kingdoms including Vanga, Samatata and Gauda, against the mighty king Harsha, is considered seminal in the formation of the idea, and the polity, of Bengal.
-Many historians and commentators argue that Shashanka was the first independent king of not only Gauda, but of Bengal.
-As such he is a symbolic figure in the region's aspirations for independence and self-rule.
+Shashanka's expansion, and subsequent defence of neighbour kingdoms of Vanga and Samatata against the Emperor Harsha is considered to be a significant step in exalting his hegemony over Bengal.
+Many historians and commentators argue that Shashanka was the first monarch to attempt unifying Bengal under one rule.
+As such he is a symbolic figure in the region's aspirations for diligence and sovereignty.
 Shashanka's feat in bringing the many tribes and kingdoms under a single flag becomes clear only after his death.
-Chaos broke out in Bengal with the demise of the Gauda Kingdom.
-In Pala inscriptions, this time is called Matsyanyayam, implying times of 'jungle rule' when big fish swallow up small fish.

-It is thought that the development of the Bengali calendar took place under Shashanka's reign.
+Historians also found that thought that the development of the Bengali calendar was thorough under Shashanka's reign.